Q&A on Higher Education

 Yes.
 All refugees in Lebanon, who have completed the official high school in Lebanon (Thanawieh Aamah Lubnanieh) or its equivalence in their country of origin, can access public or private certified universities in Lebanon.

 Q2: What documents do I need to access universities in Lebanon?

 When approaching a university in Lebanon, you should bring all the following documents:

-- Official high school transcript stamped by the ministry of education in Lebanon, or equivalence certificate, delivered by the equivalence committee in the ministry of education and higher education in Lebanon.
+Official high school transcript validated by the ministry of education in Lebanon, or equivalence certificate, delivered by the equivalence committee in the ministry of education and higher education in Lebanon.